pyeventsourcing/eventsourcing/docs/topics/examples/wiki.rst

 to be included in its ``__init__`` method, and so does not need to be matched by parameters in the command method signatures.
 It has a default factory which gets the event attribute value from a Python context variable.
 This base aggregate event class is inherited by all its concrete aggregate event classes.
-The event attribute value can be accessed inside the decorated methods in two different ways: by configuring the ``@event`` decorator with the ``inject_event`` argument and using the ``__event__`` value injected into function globals, and more simply by mentioning the ``user_id`` as an optional argument in the method signature.

 The ``update_body()`` command method does a "non-trival" amount of work before the ``BodyUpdated`` event is triggered, by creating a "diff" of the